NagShankar/react-course-projects-ver3/README.md

 # react-course-projects-ver3
-Version 3 using functional components
+Version 3 using functional components along with class based components